 Ability to Keep Residents Mobile

-This indicates the percentage of patients that were able to retain mobility over time.
-Preserving mobility is often a great sign for residents' health.
+This indicates the percentage of patients who maintained mobility over time.
+Retaining mobility is often a great sign for residents' health.

 Short-term Care: Rehospitalizations